OREDA: Need

 Before the OREDA project began collecting data, "no authenticated source of failure information existed for offshore installations," and risk assessments had to be made using "generic data from onshore petroleum plants and data from other industries."

 Data

 By 1996, OREDA had collated data about 24,000 pieces of equipment in use in offshore installations, and documented 33,000 equipment failures.

 The severity of failures documented in the database are categorized as either critical, degradation, incipient, or unknown severity.

-The database contains data from almost 300 installations, over 15,000 pieces of equipment, nearly 40,000 failure records, and close to 75,000 maintenance records.
-Access to this data, and to the search and analysis functions of the OREDA software, is restricted to the OREDA member companies, though contractors working with member companies may be granted temporary access.
+Data received from the participating companies are quality checked by the OREDA project manager and on acceptance are anonymised, with respect to the data contributor, before being transferred to the Release database.
+The manufacture names of the equipment are visible.